decomoraes/open_ai/README.md

     let openai = OpenAI::new(ClientOptions::new())?;

     let completion = openai.chat.completions.create(ChatCompletionCreateParams {
+        messages: vec![System{ content: "You are a helpful assistant.", name: None }, User{ content: Text("Who won the world series in 2020?"), name: None }, Assistant{ content: Some("The Los Angeles Dodgers won the World Series in 2020."), name: None, tool_calls: None }, User{ content: Text("Where was it played?"), name: None }],
         model: "gpt-4o-mini",
-        messages: vec![
-            System{ content: "You are a helpful assistant.", name: None }, User{ content: Text("What is the capital of the United States?"), name: None }, Assistant{ content: Some("The Los Angeles Dodgers won the World Series in 2020."), name: None, tool_calls: None }, User{ content: Text("Where was it played?"), name: None }, ],
         ..Default::default()
     }).await?;